fhsinchy/the-docker-handbook/content/docs/composing-projects-using-docker-compose/_index.md

+---
+title: Composing Projects Using Docker-Compose
+type: docs
+weight: 9
+---

 # Composing Projects Using Docker-Compose

 In the previous section, you've learned about managing a multi-container project and the difficulties of it.
-Instead of writing so many commands, there is an easier to manage multi-container projects, a tool called [Docker Compose](https://docs.docker.com/compose/).
+Instead of writing so many commands, there is an easier way to manage multi-container projects, a tool called [Docker Compose](https://docs.docker.com/compose/).

-According to the Docker [documentation](https://docs.docker.com/compose/),

-> “Compose is a tool for defining and running multi-container Docker applications.
+According to the Docker [documentation](https://docs.docker.com/compose/) - "Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
-Then, with a single command, you create and start all the services from your configuration.”
+Then, with a single command, you create and start all the services from your configuration."

 Although Compose works in all environments, it's more focused on development and testing.
 Using Compose on a production environment is not recommended at all.

 ## Compose Basics

 Go the directory where you've cloned the repository that came with this article.
 Go inside the `notes-api/api` directory and create a `Dockerfile.dev` file.
-Put following code in it:
+Put the following code in it:

 ```text
 # stage one